This post was updated to bring you the most current tips and information in October 2020.

 Let your students know they have a place to go where they can voice those anxieties without judgment.
 Simply saying, “It’ll be OK” and moving on downplays their emotions and won’t help them overcome their struggles.
 Instead, let them know their frustrations are heard, understood, and validated by empathizing with them.

 Explain that these feelings are normal and that they’re not alone.
-From there, ask what they feel their job search timeline should look like.
-Note what frustrations are actually stemming from unrealistic expectations.
+From there, ask how they feel their job search timeline should look.
+Note what frustrations are stemming from unrealistic expectations.
 Show them they’re not behind or slow, and that this is the natural process.

 Many employers are working diligently on shortening their time to hire.
-However, the type of instant gratification students have become accustomed isn’t part of the job search — yet.
+However, the instant gratification students have become accustomed isn’t part of the job search — yet.

 Start by giving your students smaller job search goals.
-As each one is accomplished, they’ll receive the gratification they crave.
+As they accomplish each goal, they’ll receive the gratification they crave.
 This takes the pressure and focus off of the overarching goal of landing a job and gives them smaller, more productive ones to check off their list.

-Make a list of job search apps and tools to give students a sense of comfort and accomplishment.
-Tools like MyPerfectResume and Cover-Letter-Now will help them perfect their application documents outside of your office.
-For the job search, an app like Switch gives them a fun and easy mobile experience.
+Make a list of job search resources and tools to give students a sense of comfort and accomplishment.
+Tools like LiveCareer and Cover-Letter-Now will help them perfect their application documents outside of your office.

 Want more career services tips?
 Sign up now and receive our newsletter!